shyba/aeon-stak-amd/README.md

-### XMR-Stak-AMD - Monero mining software
+### AEON-Stak-AMD - Monero mining software

-XMR-Stak is a universal Stratum pool miner.
-This is the AMD GPU-mining version; there is also an [CPU version](https://github.com/fireice-uk/xmr-stak-cpu) and an [NVIDA GPU version](https://github.com/fireice-uk/xmr-stak-nvidia)
+AEON-Stak is a universal Stratum pool miner.
+This is the AMD GPU-mining version; there is also an [CPU version](https://github.com/shyba/aeon-stak-cpu) and an [NVIDA GPU version](https://github.com/stoffu/aeon-stak-nvidia)

 #### HTML reports